7 women to inspire you

 - Read more stories from Women on the front-line

-Mezon (above), a Syrian refugee, is an outspoken advocate for girls' education and against child marriage.
-When she arrived at the Zaatari refugee camp in Jordan, Mezon made friends with another 15-year-old girl – and then saw her friend leave to get married.
+Muzoon Almellehan (pictured above at Azraq refugee camp in 2014) is an outspoken advocate for girls' education and against child marriage.
+Now living in the UK after being reunited with her family, she is a Malala Fund campaigner for girls’ education.
+She describes how – when she first arrived in Jordan as a Syrian refugee – she made friends with another 15-year-old girl, and then saw her friend leave to get married.
 She says:

 I want to learn as much as possible and excel in school and become a journalist.
 I want to write about child brides, and I want to write for them so they know that getting married is not a solution.